Home Page

 Impact

-Attainment in writing is measured consistently throughout the year.
-At the three assessment checkpoints, progress is tracked, using the Herts for Learning teacher assessment frameworks, which have been taken from the National Curriculum.
+Attainment in writing is measured consistently throughout the year using the Herts for Learning teacher assessment frameworks, which have been taken from the National Curriculum.

-For those children who have yet to access the Year 1 statements, pre key stage statements are used.
+For those children who have yet to access the Year 1 statements, pre key stage assessments are used to track progress.

 Termly moderations take place, to quality assure judgements made.
 These are either in house, or as part of a cluster of local schools.
 We use the Assessing Primary Writing (No more marking- Comparative Judgment) to support with writing moderation.

 Termly unaided writing is added to a pupil's writing folder and formally assessed.
-Assessments are recorded on the Target Tracker monitoring and assessment programme.
+Summative assessments are recorded on the Target Tracker monitoring and assessment programme termly.

 End of Key Stage writing: teachers will assess a selection of pieces of writing in Year 2, using this to inform reported Teacher assessment judgements.
 Exemplification materials are used to support judgements made.